ICEICEICE991/elist-ecommence/README.md

 <b>Summary of Insights:</b>

 <b>Orders</b>
-- Airpods, Gaming monitors, and Macbook Air have accounted for over 80% of all orders from 2019-2022.
+- Airpods, Gaming monitors, and Macbook Air have accounted for over 80% of all orders from 2019-2022,highlighting their dominance in product popularity.
 - Every product except webcams, and charging caple packs saw its total orders peak around the start of the pandemic.
 Paradoxically, total orders for webcams rose in the following years.
 This is something we should investigate further.

 <b>Sales by Region</b>
-- top 3 region are the unite state , Canada, and Great British, we can see that Elish Ecommerce focus on americam
+- The top three regions for sales are the United States, Canada, and Great Britain, indicating a strong focus on the American and Western markets by Elish Ecommerce.
--  we have more change to explore the Asia and Africa region
+- There is significant potential to explore untapped markets in Asia and Africa, where expansion could drive future growth.
--  intesrting thing the top 3 aov country are not amrican state coutyr which are AO,PG,YE
+- Interestingly, the top three countries with the highest AOV (Average Order Value) are not American countries but rather Angola (AO), Papua New Guinea (PG), and Yemen (YE).
--  • North America grew in importance in 2022, increasing revenue share to 55% and order share to 53% among known region sales.
+-  North America grew in importance in 2022, increasing revenue share to 55% and order share to 53% among known region sales.
-• Sales and average order value (AOV) fell across all regions in 2022.
+- Sales and average order value (AOV) fell across all regions in 2022.
 North America remains the largest AOV with $242,39% above Latin America, the lowest performer.
-• Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to 33% quarter-over-quarter among known region sales.
+- Europe, the Middle East, and Africa saw a significant increase in order volume share in 4Q22, climbing from 26% to 33% quarter-over-quarter among known region sales.
--
--

 <b>Shipping times</b>
 - iphone and bose have latest day to ship to the customer,the aveage of those product shipday are 6 days. unlikeyly airpod 3.5days
-- iPhones and Bose headphones have, relative to all other products, incredibly high variability when it comes to shipping times.
-One might wonder if this is a chicken and egg situation, considering their sales.
-Are the shipping times for iPhones and Bose headphones all over the place because we rarely sell them (and consequently don't have much stock on hand)?
-Or do we rarely sell iPhones and Bose headphones because customers find our shipping times to be too unpredictable?
+- Shipping times for iPhones and Bose headphones show significant variability compared to other products.
+- This raises a critical question: Are longer and unpredictable shipping times for iPhones and Bose headphones due to lower stock availability because of low sales?
+Or do lower sales result from customers avoiding products with unpredictable shipping times?
+This is an area worth deeper analysis.